 Medications for Sickle Cell Disease

-As of 2021, there are 4 medicines that have been approved by the U.S. Food and Drug Administration (FDA) to treat sickle cell disease (SCD).
-Hydroxyurea was the only 1 available until 2017, and it is still the most common and studied treatment for sickle cell disease.
+Several medicines have been approved by the US Food and Drug Administration (FDA) to treat sickle cell disease (SCD).
+Hydroxyurea was the only medicine available until 2017, and it is still the most commonly used and studied treatment for sickle cell disease.
+Other medicines for SCD include:1,2

 • Endari™ (L-glutamine)